-Frederic Sackrider Remington (1861-1909) – An American painter, illustrator, sculptor, and writer who specialized in depictions of the Old American West, he specifically concentrated on the last quarter of the 19th century with images of cowboys, American Indians, and the U.S. Cavalry.
+Frederic Sackrider Remington was an American painter, illustrator, sculptor, and writer who specialized in depictions of the Old American West.
+He specifically concentrated on the last quarter of the 19th century with images of cowboys, American Indians, and the U.S. Cavalry.

 Frederic was born in Canton, New York in On October 4, 1861, the only child of Seth Pierre Remington and Clara Bascomb Sackrider.
 His father, Seth, was a colonel in the Civil War, worked as a newspaper editor and postmaster, and the family was active in local politics.

 For the first four years of Frederic’s life, his father was away at war.
 Afterward, when he returned, the family moved to Bloomington, Illinois, where his father worked as the editor for the Bloomington Republican.
 However, just a few years later, in 1867, the family returned to Canton, New York.
 As a young boy, Frederic enjoyed the outdoors, spending much of his time, hunting, swimming, riding horses, and camping.
 Unfortunately, he was not a good student, and when indoors, he preferred drawing and sketching to homework.

 When Frederic was 11 years old, the family moved again to Ogdensburg, New York where he attended the Vermont Episcopal Institute, a church-run military school, where his father hoped discipline would focus the child on a military career.
 Remington took his first drawing lessons at the Institute.
 He was soon transferred to another military school, but, yet again, he didn’t focus on his father’s wishes.
 Instead, his classmates described him as a pleasant fellow, good-humored, and generous of spirit, a bit lazy, and not soldier material.
 Not interested in a life of labor, Frederic saw himself as a journalist, with art as a sideline.

 He then attended the art school at Yale University and was the only male in his freshman year.
-At that time, he also found football and boxing were very interesting, though, once again, his skills were lacking in the sports arena; but, he quickly developed a taste for action illustrations.
+At that time, he also found football and boxing very interesting, though, once again, his skills were lacking in the sports arena; but, he quickly developed a taste for action illustrations.